FSlcoh/flashtext/README.rst

 This module can be used to replace keywords in sentences or extract keywords from sentences.
 It is based on the `FlashText algorithm <https://arxiv.org/abs/1711.00046>`_.

-EDITED: You can now also find keywords (at least 3 characters long) in substrings of words.
+EDITED: You can now also find keywords in substrings of words.
 Needed this to find words in concatenated words which you often find in the German language.

 Installation